What Is Cookie Consent in Canada?

 - Custom analytics (conversion tracking)

 Important: Even "anonymized" analytics typically require consent under Canadian law.
+See Google's guidance on consent mode.

+Yes.
 These are used for targeting and advertising and always require consent:

 Examples: